FOGProject/fog-docs/docs/management/active-directory-integration.md

 -   **Domain Password**

     The password of the user name above.
-The password should be typed plain-text, and will auto-encrypt on it\'s own when saved.
+The password should be typed plain-text, and will auto-encrypt on it's own when saved.

 -   **Name Change/AD Join Forced Reboot?**